XaviaII/Vuforia_AR/README.md

 3) Open The Project with Unity

-Open the SampleScene undter Scenes
+Open the SampleScene under Scenes
 Enable your webcam in the ARCamera Settings
 (Open Vuforia Engine configuration)